miloyg/miloyg/README.md

 ### Hi this is Milo
-I'm a computer science and economics student trying to build skills and prepare for internships.
+I'm a computer science and economics student trying to build skills and gain experience

-note to self: remember to have fun

 <!--
 **miloyg/miloyg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.